BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **LSP**

 - MUST change the payment state to `HOLD` when the payment arrives.
+- MUST set open.state to `PENDING`.
-- MUST start the channel open flow.
+- MUST start then channel open flow.
 - If the channel has been opened successfully
     - MUST release the preimage and therefore complete the payment.
     - MUST set the payment state to `PAID`.